 Pipeline Construction and Decommissioning

-- Represented a Pacific Northwest county in permitting, enforcement, litigation (including a CWA citizen suit), and negotiating Supplemental Environmental Projects arising from the construction of a 60-mile natural gas pipeline with almost 200 jurisdictional water and wetlands crossings, many of which were through habitat for ESA-listed salmonids.
+- Representing a Pacific Northwest county in permitting, enforcement, litigation (including a CWA citizen suit), and negotiating Supplemental Environmental Projects arising from the construction of a 60-mile natural gas pipeline with almost 200 jurisdictional water and wetlands crossings, many of which were through habitat for ESA-listed salmonids.

-- Represented midstream oil and gas companies on a range of environmental issues related to pipeline siting, including identifying NEPA strategies, coordinating ESA compliance, evaluating CWA jurisdiction and permitting impacts to waters and wetlands, and coordinating with federal and state agencies to obtain all necessary permits and authorizations.
+- Representing midstream oil and gas companies on a range of environmental issues related to pipeline siting, including identifying NEPA strategies, coordinating ESA compliance, evaluating CWA jurisdiction and permitting impacts to waters and wetlands, and coordinating with federal and state agencies to obtain all necessary permits and authorizations.

 PHMSA Pipeline Safety Regulations

-- Provided client training on compliance with PHMSA’s newly-revised gas and hazardous liquids pipeline safety regulations, and the impact of the 2016 Protecting our Infrastructure of Pipelines and Enhancing Safety (PIPES) Act on operations and enforcement.
+- Providing client training on compliance with PHMSA’s newly-revised gas and hazardous liquids pipeline safety regulations, and the impact of the 2016 Protecting our Infrastructure of Pipelines and Enhancing Safety (PIPES) Act on operations and enforcement.

-- Performed in-depth regulatory analysis on the applicability of safety regulations to pipeline systems, including research on the history of relevant legislative and regulatory provisions as they relate to specific facilities such as gathering lines.
+- Performing in-depth regulatory analysis on the applicability of safety regulations to pipeline systems, including research on the history of relevant legislative and regulatory provisions as they relate to specific facilities such as gathering lines.